-The financial income associated with the customer portfolios amounted to NOK 24 billion in 2020; in 2019 it totalled NOK 44 billion (see tables 3 and 4 above).
-This corresponded to a value-adjusted return of 4.2 per cent in 2020, against 8.5 per cent in 2019 in the common portfolio, and 4.2 per cent in 2020 and 9.9 per cent in 2019 in the investment options portfolio.
+The financial income associated with the customer portfolios amounted to NOK 50 billion in 2021; in 2020 it totalled NOK 24 billion (see tables 3 and 4 above).
+This corresponded to a value-adjusted return of 8.4 per cent in 2021, against 4.2 per cent in 2020 in the common portfolio, and 8.9 per cent in 2021 and 4.2 per cent in 2020 in the investment options portfolio.

-In 2020, the Company generated surplus returns of NOK 12.4 billion, of which NOK 8,2 billion was allocated to supplementary reserves and NOK 4.1 billion to the premium fund.
-The securities adjustment fund decreased by NOK 0.6 billion in 2020.
-In 2019, the Company generated surplus returns of NOK 10.3 billion, of which NOK 8,0 billion was allocated to supplementary reserves and NOK 2.3 billion to the premium fund.
-The premium fund was also allocated NOK 0.5 billion from the risk result in 2019.
+In 2021, the Company generated surplus returns of NOK 14.8 billion, of which NOK 8.8 billion was allocated to supplementary reserves and NOK 5.9 billion to the premium fund.
+The premium fund was also allocated NOK 0.6 billion from the risk result.
+The securities adjustment fund increased by NOK 22.3 billion in 2021.
+In 2020, the Company generated surplus returns of NOK 12.4 billion, of which NOK 8.2 billion was allocated to supplementary reserves and NOK 4.1 billion to the premium fund.

-The costs of managing customer assets were NOK 213 million in 2020.
-In 2019, the cost was NOK 198 million.
+The costs of managing customer assets were NOK 219 million in 2021.
+In 2019, the cost was NOK 213 million.
 The costs are covered by a special cost element in the pension premium and are included in the administration result that falls to the Company.
 The administration result is stated in section A.5 under table 8, Profit and loss elements in the corporate portfolio.

 The table below shows the breakdown of the common portfolio into main asset classes and the returns per asset class.
 The total will differ slightly from the accounting figure because of differing accounting classifications.
 In the table, derivative items are also reported net, whereas they are posted gross to the accounts.
-The largest contributor to financial income in 2020 was property.
+The biggest contributors to financial income in 2021 were equities and alternative investments.